-End-user subscribers generate a PKCS#10 request containing their public key and send it to the CA. This is accomplished using the client software which initiates an online session with the CA server and delivers the signed certificates to the subscriber.
+End-user subscribers generate PKCS#10 requests containing their public key and send it to the CA. This is accomplished using the client software which initiates an online session with the CA server and delivers the signed certificates to the subscriber.
 The online session is secured by SSL.